-KPMG AB was elected as Qliro Group AB's auditor at the 2018 AGM for a period of one year.
+KPMG AB was elected as Qliro Group AB's auditor at the 2019 AGM for a period of one year.
 KPMG has been the company's external auditor since 1997.
 Mårten Asplund, Authorized Public Accountant at KPMG, has overseen the company's audits since May 2017.
-An auditor election will take place at the 2019 AGM.
+An auditor election will take place at the 2020 AGM.

-The auditor reports its findings to the shareholders by means of the auditors' report, which is presented to the AGM.
-In addition, the auditors report detailed findings to the Audit Committee twice a year and to the full Board once a year, and annually provide written assurance of their impartiality and independence to the Audit Committee.
+The auditor reports its findings to the shareholders by means of the auditor's report, which is presented to the AGM.
+In addition, the auditor's report detailed findings to the Audit Committee twice a year and to the full Board once a year, and annually provide written assurance of their impartiality and independence to the Audit Committee.

-KPMG also provided certain additional services in 2017 and 2018.
+KPMG also provided certain additional services in 2018 and 2019.
 These services comprised consultation on accounting and tax issues and other audit-related engagements.

 Audit engagements involve examination of the annual report and financial accounting, administration by the Board and CEO, other tasks related to the duties of a company auditor and consultation or other services that may result from observations noted during such examination or implementation of such other engagements.
-See Note 25 for further details regarding audit fees.
+See Note 25 for more information.